Ethereum Probabilistic Micropayments

 This allows services to completely avoid the cost of freeloaders as well as immediately block denial of service attacks as we can require even the very first request to have an attached micro payment.

 PS.
-Credit goes to David Salamon for independently arriving at probabilistic micropayments during our research before we realized the concept actually dates back to 1996 in the literature (see our whitepaper for references).
+David Salamon independently arrived at probabilistic micropayments during our research before we realized the concept is very similar to PoW mining pool rewards and actually dates back to 1996 in the literature (see our whitepaper for references).